 The course is free of charge for the union representatives of Efling.

-The courses are available in both Icelandic and English.
+The courses are in Icelandic with English translation.

 Union representative course – part 1